-What you are left with then is a layer of water on the bottom of the tank, above it will be the layer of ethanol and above that will be the remainder of the unleaded gasoline.
-This fuel is deemed useless and corrosive, and if used will cause havoc in fuel injection systems.
-Clogged and especial sticky fuel injectors is but some of the related problems.
+What you are left with is a layer of water on the bottom of the tank Above it will be the layer of ethanol and above that will be the remainder of the unleaded gasoline.
+This fuel is deemed useless and corrosive.
+If used will cause havoc in fuel injection systems.
+Clogged and especial sticky fuel injectors are but some of the related problems.

 No where is this more prevalent than in the marine industry where thousands of dollars are spent to rebuild engines and replace fuel related components such as fuel pumps and fuel injectors.

 It is therefore a good idea to manage fuel storage as closely as possible.
 Try to ensure that fuel tanks are empty when the boat, Jet Ski or related water based gasoline engine driven equipment are stored for periods of time.
 This is also true for some aircraft, especially those using automotive gasoline blends.

 Maintenance such as injector cleaning and flow testing should be done on a regular.